Astronaut00/ApexCheat/README.md

 - Apex legends SDK.
 - Offsets class which allows you to fetch recently saved data and cache data to save performance.

+# Notes

-Use the offset dumper not created by me to get the new offsets.
+- Use the offset dumper not created by me to get the new offsets.
 It will need to be updated.

-This Cheat is outdated.
+- This Cheat is outdated.

-This cheat goes with https://github.com/Astronaut00/DoubleDataPointer
+- This cheat goes with https://github.com/Astronaut00/DoubleDataPointer